 In three plenary sessions on Tuesday (Sept.
 17), EC members heard from new SBC President Clint Pressley, heard a brief update from Iorg and passed 32 recommendations from EC officers and various standing committees with little discussion and almost no opposition.

-Among those was the approval Tuesday of a recommendation to create a department within the EC to assist churches in the area of sexual abuse prevention and response.
+One of the recommendations approved Tuesday was to create a department within the EC to assist churches in the area of sexual abuse prevention and response.

 “We have had two task forces that have done difficult and hard work,” Iorg told EC members.
 “But it’s time to stop talking about what we’re going to do and take an initial, strategic step of action that puts into place an administrative response to this issue.”